DheerajMahra/star-to-joke/README.md

-What do you call a girl between two posts?
-Annette.
+Why do trees seem suspicious on sunny days?
+Dunno, they're just a bit shady.